jdevoo/twecoll/README.md

 Twecoll is a Twitter command-line tool written in Python.
 It can be used to retrieve data from Twitter and purge favorites, its only data-altering feature.
 It is based on a sub-command principle meaning calls to twecoll are generally followed by a keyword which instruct twecoll what to do.
-Twecoll currently retrieves data along 'friend' relationships but can easily be modified to support 'follower'.
 Below is a list of examples followed by a brief explanation of each command.
 Running twecoll requires Python 2.7 and the argparse library.
 The igraph library is optional.
-It was not tested with Python 3.
+It was not tested with Python 3 and currently breaks with Python 2.6.

 Place twecoll in your path and create a working directory to store the data collected.
 Twecoll creates a number of files and folders to store its data.